JunYuHuang/learn-c-the-hard-way-code/26-project-logfind/README.md

         - move the pointer / cursor position in `f` to it start
         - make int var `word_length` = length of `word`
         - TODO: how to parse lines in a file as a string?
-        - TODO: check if current read oart of file matches `f`'s name
+        - TODO: check if current read part of file matches `f`'s name
       - if `matches_count` == size of `keywords`,
         - push `f`'s string name to `res`
       - close `f`